Small steps out of depression

 Stay connected in small ways

-Connection does not have to mean a long or emotionally demanding conversation.
+Connection does not need to mean a long or emotionally demanding conversation.
 It can be a short message, a voice note, a cup of tea with someone safe, or simply being around another person without needing to talk much.
 Proximity and small contact still provide something.
 The social connection does not have to be deep to be useful.

 If you have withdrawn significantly, even one small step back toward contact can make a difference.